Where do coffee beans come from?

 This blend of washed Arabicas from Latin America and Asia fully unveils its character thanks to the technique of long roasting at a low temperature.
 Its powerful personality reveals intense roasted notes together with hints of bitter cocoa powder and toasted cereals that express themselves in a silky and velvety texture.
 In cup it creates a subtle balance and a pleasant bitterness that lingers in the mouth.

-Dark roasted and rich in flavour, Arpeggio Decaffeinato boasts the same strong character, intense body and indulgent cocoa notes as the original Arpeggio A selection of the best Arabicas from South and Central Americas enriches this blend with intense, cocoa-like notes.
+Dark roasted and rich in flavour, Ispirazione Firenze Arpeggio Decaffeinato boasts the same strong character, intense body and indulgent cocoa notes as the original Ispirazione Firenze Arpeggio Decaffeinato A selection of the best Arabicas from South and Central Americas enriches this blend with intense, cocoa-like notes.
 A split roast reveals the specificities of each origin, carefully protected during the decaffeination process, which respects the coffee bean’s true nature, allowing us to maintain the blend`s aromatic strength and richness.

-Intensely roasted and rich in flavour, Ristretto Decaffeinato has the same powerful character and contrasting taste as the original Ristretto.
+Intensely roasted and rich in flavour, Ispirazione Ristretto Italiano Decaffeinato has the same powerful character and contrasting taste as the original Ispirazione Ristretto Italiano.
 A selection of the best Latin American and East African Arabicas is sophisticatedly blended with a touch of Robusta, roasted separately to create the subtle fruity note of this full bodied, intense Espresso.

 Caramelito Variations (Guatemala & Brazil)